Azza24/Lily58-Build-Guide/docs/source/assembly/soldering.rst

 Insert the display through the 4 holes at the bottom of the Pro Micro.
 Solder on the other side.
-Keep the display straight while soldering.
+Make sure you keep the display straight while soldering.
-You can do this by inserting something between the mcu and the display or you can hold it in place by hand.
+There might be a gap between the pcb and the plastic of the header.